Guilherme-Vasconcelos/safenotes/docs/README.md

 2. [INSTALLATION.md](INSTALLATION.md)

-    Contains instructions on how to do a manual installation of Safenotes.
+    Complete guide on how to install Safenotes.
-    For the moment, the package is not published yet, so it is necessary to follow these instructions to install it.

 3. [USAGE.md](USAGE.md)